-2) Attention Module: In the proposed 2D Pose Estimator, the Attention Mechanism was applied after each stage of the first sub-network and second sub-network as same as In Fig.1A Only 4 attention modules were utilized to balance the computational cost and accurate.
+2) Attention Module: In the proposed 2D Pose Estimator, the Attention Mechanism was applied after each stage of the first sub-network and second sub-network as same as In Fig.1A Only 4 attention modules were utilized to balance the computational cost and accuracy.
 In Fig. 2, the attention module consists of two main parts.
 After block one in the backbone network, the feature information was first transferred to the channel attention module (CAM).
 The tensor information in CAM utilizes a GAP layer (Global average Pooling) to decrease the tensors from $W \times H \times C$ to $1 \times 1 \times C$.
-Then, It traverse through the convolution layer, which made the important feature into $1 \times 1 \times \frac{C}{r}$, where the shrinking ratio is r which set at default to 16.
-The weight inside network was triggered by the Channel mechanism utilizing function ReLU for the activation.
-Finally, the proposed CAM utilize a 1×1 convolution layer to made the size of channel to $1 \times 1 \times C$ and apply sigmoid to normalize the weight in final tensor.
-The data in CAM were then mixed by utilize a multiplication of element-wise.
+Then, It traverses through the convolution layer, which makes the important feature into $1 \times 1 \times \frac{C}{r}$, where the shrinking ratio is r which set at default to 16.
+The parameter inside the network was triggered by the Channel mechanism utilizing the activation function ReLU.
+Finally, the proposed CAM utilizes

 After going through the CAM, the tensor will be sent into the SAM.
-The tensors in the Spatial module change the channel's by applying average pooling so the tensor from $W \times H \times C$ to $W \times H \times 1$.
+The tensors in the Spatial module change the channel by applying average pooling so the tensor from $W \times H \times C$ to $W \times H \times 1$.
 The last step in SAM is supplied to the CAM depicted in Figure 2 after pooling, and convolution layers with 3×3 kernel size were used twice to extract the geographic data for the network.